ankurk91/google-chat-electron/README.md

 ### Supported Platforms

-The app should work on all x64 and Apple ARM platforms, but due to lack of time; we test on most popular only.
+The app should work on all x64 and Apple arm64 platforms, but due to lack of time; we test on most popular only.

 | OS/Platform         |    Version    |
 |:--------------------|:-------------:|